vcl/vcl/doc/DEVELOPMENT.md

 ### Dependencies

-Use the `@import ...` syntax on top of ypur file if your module has dependencies to another module.
+Use the `@import ...` syntax on top of your file if your module has dependencies to another module.
 Most modules need to import the `@vcl/theme`

 ```sss